eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/admin.rst

 Portlets
 ------------

-Define, edit or delete them and arrange existing portlets around the pages
+Define, edit or delete them and arrange existing portlets around the pages.
+See also :doc:`portlets`